-I wrote it with the voices of Choralis, the Washington, DC-area chorus under the direction of Gretchen Kuhrmann (who will mount the premiere in fall 2022), soprano Danielle Talamantes, and bass-baritone Kerry Wilkerson in mind.
-All were near and dear to Neil, a corporate lawyer with a splendid baritone voice who was also active on the board of Choralis.
+I wrote it with the beautiful voices of Choralis, the Washington, DC-area chorus under the direction of Gretchen Kuhrmann (who will mount the premiere in October 2022), soprano Danielle Talamantes, and bass-baritone Kerry Wilkerson in mind.
+All were near and dear to Neil, a corporate lawyer with a splendid baritone voice who was active on the board of Choralis.

-A standard rendition lasts about 32 minutes and is comprised of seven movements.
-Six are settings of traditional Latin texts from the Roman Missal: I. Requiem aeternam, II.
+A standard rendition lasts about 33 minutes and is comprised of seven movements.
+Six include settings of traditional Latin texts from the Roman Missal: I. Introit, II.
 Kyrie, III.
 Offertory, IV.
-Sanctus and Benedictus, V. Agnus Dei, and VII.
+Sanctus, V. Agnus Dei, and VII.
 In paradisum.
 While I was inspired by its many great predecessors, I decided to use a fresh and contemporary compositional style, while preserving the sacred and liturgical purpose of the text.

 Partially hidden in the aural tapestry is a brief pastiche or two from some of Neil's favorite classical music works.
 I hope his family and friends will delight in uncovering them.
 Naturally, all are in the public domain except one, and it's mine.